 Consider this all just a mini warm-up.

 How long does science say Testosterone takes to work?
-A look at mood, motivation and sexual function in men.
+A look at mood, motivation, and sexual function in men.

-Dr. Jockenhovel, Dr. Minnemann in the Aging Male, analyzed Testosterone research study looking at the effects of hypogonadism (androgen deficiency syndrome, Low T, andropause, and hypotestosteronemia) and how administering testosterone to men affected libido and mental outlook.
+Dr. Jockenhovel, Dr. Minnemann in the Aging Male, analyzed a Testosterone research study looking at the effects of hypogonadism (androgen deficiency syndrome, Low T, andropause, and hypotestosteronemia) and how administering testosterone to men affected libido and mental outlook.

 Some 40 men with clinically diagnosed low testosterone were evaluated for variables such as mood, motivation, libido, and sexual function.

-The goal of the study was to determine how testosterone replenishment and time influenced: erections, ejaculation, desire for sex, thoughts about sex and sexual fantasies.
+The goal of the study was to determine how testosterone replenishment and time influenced: erections, ejaculation, desire for sex, thoughts about sex, and sexual fantasies.

 Also to determine overall how their desire for sex and satisfaction with their partners concerning sex and frequency had improved.
 And more.

-Concerning Mental outlook, mood, and psychological variables, there were numerous parameters to study the degrees of aggression, agitation, depression, avoidance of activity (listlessness versus motivation), social ability and one of the more exciting variables "activation."
+Concerning Mental outlook, mood, and psychological variables, there were numerous parameters to study the degrees of aggression, agitation, depression, avoidance of activity (listlessness versus motivation), social ability, and one of the more exciting variables "activation."

-Activation is the newest variable dealing with the seat of higher consciousness in humans, how generally alert, mentally sharp and attentive one happens to be in an acutely awake sort of sense.
+Activation is the newest variable dealing with the seat of higher consciousness in humans, how generally alert, mentally sharp, and attentive one happens to be in an acutely awake sort of sense.